ahhkape/digital-garden/_notes/summer2025.md

 - One week in Nice with friends

 When I have some free time I'll try to do some [[fitness|exercice]] to not lose all my gains over the summer, and I'll read some blogs in my free time.

+Some skillsmaxxing I could do, but probably will not be motivated enough for: read econ papers, learn more econometrics (MHE or MM), watch some R videos ([tacit knowledge](https://en.wikipedia.org/wiki/Michael_Polanyi), R replications, vibe coding
+What I will do for sure : re-read my notes from the S2 econometrics class